Eagle Hall

 A page within Residence Life

 Proudly standing as a LEED Gold Certified building, Eagle Hall is different from our other on-campus housing options.
-It is divided into two residence halls: Eagle Gray and Eagle Maroon.
-Each hall has about 350 students and is designed as a semi-suite style building.
-You share a room with two roommates and an adjoining bathroom with another room.
-Eagle Hall has a limited number of first year students plus a combination of upper class, transfer and international students on floors mixed by gender.
+Eagle is designed as a semi-suite style building.
+You share a room with two roommates (3 people/room) and an adjoining bathroom with another room (containing 3 people).
+Eagle Hall houses first year students plus a combination of upper class, transfer and international students on floors mixed by gender.

 Eagle Hall is located right next to Whitney Dining Center and the Recreational Eagle Center (REC).
 It is on the northwest side of campus on La Crosse Street.